Proglang-TypeScript/dts-auto-generate/notes.md

 We do not want to do standard symbolic execution, as this would require us to implement a JavaScript interpreter.

-The current *dts-generate* approach does (to my understanding) use the runtime types of argument values for type inference in a lot of cases.
+The current *dts-generate* approach does (to my understanding / PJT: correct) use the runtime types of argument values for type inference in a lot of cases.
 We do not have access to such values in our case, so type inference should be based solely on usage (patterns).
 *dts-generate* also assumes that the code examples represent valid uses of the library.
 We will likely end up exploring code paths that correspond to error handling (due to e.g. wrong argument types) or otherwise unintended usage of the functions.

 In Jalangi2 there is an option to override the result of conditions.
 This gives an easy way to recursively explore all possible branches in the code.
 Aside from the path explosion problem, you also encounter the issue that you are exploring branching pairs that are impossible in practice.
 Maybe an SMT solver could be used to figure out when branch combinations are invalid, but due to JavaScript's dynamic nature, I think this would be extremely difficult.
 Perhaps the impact of exploring invalid branch combinations is not that high for type inference.
+(PJT: I agree.
+The issue is that you have to take into account all the implicit conversions before you obtain clean formulas for an SMT solver.)

 [TSTest](https://cs.au.dk/~amoeller/papers/tstest/) is a relevant tool/paper on how to generate tests for JavaScript libraries based on TypeScript declaration files.
 The tool essentially generates function arguments based on the declared types, runs the functions, and then checks whether the return value matches the type specified in the declaration file.

 [Python probabilistic type inference with natural language support](https://dl.acm.org/doi/abs/10.1145/2950290.2950343) combines a machine learning algorithm for learning types based on variable names with "probabilistic inference" based on data-flow, attribute accesses and explicit type checks.
 The presentation is mathematically detailed.
 We should be careful that our work does not end up as a worse version of this.
+(PJT: I was not aware of this paper.
+Would you want to discuss it in a Friday seminar?)

 There are two different and slightly separate concerns that need to be implemented:

-1) We must be able to infer types for arguments based on how they are used - most likely guided by heuristics such as the one from Fernando's Master thesis.
+1. We must be able to infer types for arguments based on how they are used - most likely guided by heuristics such as the one from Fernando's Master thesis.

 2. We must generate code examples that exercise the library in such a way that we obtain a high degree of code coverage.